 Of perhaps less significance, my printout also listed a physician who I had never seen, never heard of before and apparently is a pediatrician not even affiliated with the hospital.

-The computer systems with which physicians try to make "meaningful use" were designed to assist coding and quality reporting and have little to do with really improving patient care and often have the opposite effect and not infrequently are harmful.
+The computer systems with which physicians try to make "meaningful use" were designed to assist coding and quality reporting,have little to do with improving patient care and often have the opposite effect and not infrequently are harmful and at least sometimes seem invulnerable to correction by the patient.